 Avastin has risks and benefits.
 Ask your oncologist if Avastin is right for you.
 Use strictly as directed.
 If symptoms continue or you have side effects, see your healthcare professional.
 For further information on Avastin, please talk to your health professional or visit www.medsafe.govt.nz for Avastin Consumer Medicine Information.

-Avastin is not currently funded by PHARMAC.
-This means you will need to pay the full cost of this medicine.
+Avastin is not funded by PHARMAC.
+You will need to pay the full cost of this medicine.
 A prescription charge and normal oncologist fees may apply.